|

 A LEED for Existing Building: Operations & Maintenance project can earn credits toward green building certification by implementing a green cleaning program, and a LEED for New Construction project can earn an innovation credit by submitting a written green cleaning policy.
 Even if your facility is not pursuing LEED certification, LEED for Existing Buildings can still be used as a guide to describe best practices in operations and maintenance of a facility.

-The United States Environmental Protection Agency (EPA) (www.epa.gov/cpg/): T he EPA is a federal agency whose mission is “to protect human health and the environment.”
+The United States Environmental Protection Agency (EPA) (www.epa.gov/cpg/): The EPA is a federal agency whose mission is “to protect human health and the environment.”
 CPG is the federal government's buy-recycled program and is authorized by Congress under the Resource Conservation and Recovery Act (RCRA).
 EPA is required to designate products that are or can be made with recovered materials and to recommend practices for buying these products, including ranges of post consumer and total recovered materials content.
 Once a product is designated, procuring agencies are required to purchase it with the highest recovered material content level practicable.
 CPG-designated products from the cleaning industry include paper towels (40-60% postconsumer fiber), bathroom tissue (20-60% postconsumer fiber), and plastic trash bags (10-100% postconsumer content).CPG is referenced as the requirement to meet in the Sustainable Cleaning Products & Materials section of the LEED for Existing Buildings: Operations & Maintenance Green Building Rating System.

 Green Seal (www.greenseal.org): Green Seal is an independent, non-profit organization that strives to achieve a healthier and cleaner environment by identifying and promoting products and services that cause less toxic pollution and waste, conserve resources and habitats, and minimize global warming and ozone depletion.
 Green Seal’s mission: “To achieve a more sustainable world by promoting environmentally responsible production, purchasing and products.”
 Green Seal has standards for several categories including Industrial & Institutional Cleaners (GS-37), Industrial & Institutional Floor Care Products (GS-40), and Industrial & Institutional Hand Cleaners (GS-41), just to name a few.
 Green Seal certifies products and services that meet certain performance and environmental impact qualifications.
 Green Seal certification is referenced as a requirement to meet for several categories of cleaning products in the Sustainable Cleaning Products and Materials section of the LEED for Existing Buildings: Operations & Maintenance Green Building Rating System.